-FIVE-A-SIDE FOOTBALL (Male & Female at ESC; Male only at ISC) PERFORMANCE EVENT
+FIVE-A-SIDE FOOTBALL (Male and Female)

 This event is only offered at the European Student Convention and not at the International Student Convention; therefore, no ISC nominations can be earned for this event.

 The general rules of Association football apply.
 The following exceptions specific to ESC will also apply: